booleanhunter/ReactJS-AdminLTE/README.md

 ##### Due to several work related commitments, the development rate is a little slow and I apologize for that.
 However, I'm looking for awesome folks :metal: who could contribute and help me maintain this project.

+#### Where can you contribute? (starting from easy to relatively challenging)

+- Covering [documentation](https://github.com/booleanhunter/ReactJS-AdminLTE/tree/master/src/components#list-of-components) for all the available components and how to use them (this is the easiest one, but quite important!)
+- Converting existing components into ES6/ECMAScript 2016
+- Writing tests for components.
+Similar to tests written in the [React-Bootstrap](https://github.com/react-bootstrap/react-bootstrap/tree/master/test) project.
+- Reactifying the rest of the widgets, elements and pages from AdminLTE.
+Here are the steps to do this:

 #### Step 1 :

 - Fork or clone this repo.
 Alternatively - if you have NPM installed, you can also do `npm install adminlte-reactjs`.